 My three friends – Angela, Sam and Amy – had assembled their bikes, swallowed their first day nerves and porridge and we set out nice and early.

 About thirty minutes into the ride, cyclists ahead said they had seen an elephant in the bush.
 Obviously, we were excited but I was also a bit nervous as elephants are big and fast and can do you a lot of damage.
-So, we all stopped to see what was happening.
+We all stopped to see what was happening.
 I was fumbling around in my bag, getting out sunscreen and camera when Angela said she would ride on.

-Ten minutes or so later, we biked on past and I retrieved my bag, and some measure of calm.
+Having got back to the group, we waited for the elephant to cross into the bush and ten minutes or so later, we biked on past and I retrieved my bag, and some measure of calm.